dosbox-staging/dosbox-staging/website/docs/getting-started/beneath-a-steel-sky.md

     That's a common theme: some games end up with assets added to them during the porting process, which can sometimes result in mixed aspect ratio assets in a single game.
-Sometimes it's just impossible to make the game appear correctly using a single fixed pixel aspect ratio, especially if such mixed aspect ratio assets are being displayed on screen at the same time.
+Sometimes, it's just impossible to make the game appear correctly using a single fixed pixel aspect ratio, especially if such mixed aspect ratio assets are being displayed on screen at the same time.

-    Generally, you cannot trust the circles. *Sometimes* they will appear perfect when the correct aspect ratio is used, sometimes they won't.
+    Generally, you cannot trust the circles. *Sometimes*, they will appear perfect when the correct aspect ratio is used; sometimes, they won't.
 It's much more reliable to judge aspect ratio correctness by looking at common objects, human bodies, and human faces.

 ## Arcade monitor emulation

-Now that we brought up the Amiga, it's worthwhile mentioning a special feature of the CRT emulation which is not quite authentic, but still a lot of fun!
+Now that we have brought up the Amiga, it's worthwhile mentioning a special feature of the CRT emulation, which is not quite authentic but still a lot of fun!

 Home computer and arcade monitors (also known as 15 kHz monitors), such as the Commodore monitors typically used with Amiga computers, were quite different